How to Grow Strawberry Plants: The Complete Guide

 • Be diligent about weeding—weed by hand, especially in the first months after planting.

-• Once strawberries start to flower, fertilize with a high-potassium, liquid tomato feed to encourage good fruit production.
+• Once strawberries flower, fertilize them with a high-potassium, liquid tomato feed to encourage good fruit production.
 Plants also benefit from the addition of an organic, general-purpose fertilizer early in spring, as they set into growth, to help power things up for the new season.

 • In the first year, pick off blossoms to discourage strawberry plants from fruiting.
 If not allowed to bear fruit, they will spend their food reserves on developing healthy roots instead, which is a good thing.
 The yields will be much greater in the second year.